romainm13/crazyflie_ai/README.md

 ## Context

-Ce repo permet de faire voler un Crazyflie 2.1 avec **phoenix-drone-simulation** et l'**API Crazyflie**.

-1. Tout d'abord, il faut installer phoenix-drone-simulation et faire des tests d'entrainement avec l'environnement de simulation. **C'est la partie simulation et IA**.

-2. Ensuite, il faut installer l'API Crazyflie et le client cfclient, et faire des tests de connexion et de vol avec le Crazyflie (CrazyRadio, LIghthouse system, etc.). **C'est la partie robotique et setup du Crazyflie/Hardware**.

-3. Enfin, il faut connecter l'API Crazyflie avec phoenix-drone-simulation et faire des tests de chargement de modèle et de vol avec le Crazyflie. **C'est la partie Sim2Real**.

-***Conseil: utiliser un environnement virtuel conda pour installer tous les packages python au même endroit.***
+This repository allows flying a Crazyflie 2.1 with **phoenix-drone-simulation** and the **Crazyflie API**.

+1. First, you need to install phoenix-drone-simulation and run training tests with the simulation environment. **This is the simulation and AI part**.

+2. Then, install the Crazyflie API and the cfclient, and perform connection and flight tests with the Crazyflie (CrazyRadio, Lighthouse system, etc.). **This is the robotics and Crazyflie/Hardware setup part**.

+3. Finally, connect the Crazyflie API with phoenix-drone-simulation and run model loading and flight tests with the Crazyflie. **This is the Sim2Real part**.

 ## Setup (On Windows OS)

 We first decided to use Windows OS because of the compatibility with the Crazyflie API (USB driver for the USB radio dongle).

+*Advice: use a conda virtual environment to install all the python packages in the same place.*

 ### 1. Setup phoenix-drone-simulation (AI)